 Quantifying landscapes from the sky

-Currently, firefighters base all of their decisions on ground-level information using fire safety protocols, such as the Incidence Response Pocket Guide.
+Currently, firefighters base all of their decisions on ground-level information using fire safety protocols, such as the Incident Response Pocket Guide.
 The guidelines recommend avoiding steep slopes, dense vegetation, and rough ground surfaces when designating an escape route.

 “It’s built into the safety protocol, but there are no numbers behind it.
 What is steep?
 Is it steep uphill?
 Downhill?
 What is dense vegetation?” asks Campbell.
 “Using LIDAR information, we were able to turn it from these subjective judgement calls into something more robust and quantitative.”